User Activation Email Sending Script in PHP

 User activation email sending script is the most common requirement for the web application containing a user registration system.
 Generally, the user’s default status will be inactive on registering with an application.

-The application will send a notification for the user to activate his/her account.
-In this tutorial, we will see how to send a user activation email to send the notification to the user.
+The application will notify the user to activate his/her account.
+In this tutorial, we will see how to send a user activation email to notify the user.

 Previously we have seen examples of creating a user registration system with HTML form and PHP.
-So, it will be easy to use the same example to make enhancements by sending an activation email on successful registration.
+So, using the same example to make enhancements by sending an activation email on successful registration will be easy.

 View Demo